 These Bacon Bourbon Glazed Steaks have a decadent sauce with the unmistakable flavors of bacon and bourbon.

-I received free product in exchange for this post.
+I received a free product in exchange for this post.
 All opinions are 100% my own.

 I’m a steak girl through and through.
 It’s my meal of choice for every birthday or special event.
-For my last meal on this earth I would choose a big, juice steak.
+For my last meal on this earth, I would choose a big, juicy steak.

-Usually, I prefer my steaks prepared very simply — salt, pepper and a little butter to finish it off.
-I really like to let the flavor the steak shine.
+Usually, I prefer my steaks prepared very simply — salt, pepper, and a little butter to finish it off.
+I really like to let the flavor of the steak shine.

 However, the other night I was feeling adventurous so I thought I would try something new.